 For undergraduate students, in order to minimize the number of semesters required for degree completion, please adhere to the recommended co-op timing for your department.

-International students should meet with an advisor from the ISSS (International Student and Scholar Services) Office to ensure compliance with work authorization regulations.
+International students should meet with an advisor from UB International Student Services (ISS) to ensure compliance with work authorization regulations.